Learn About the People Who Manage Your Park

 Yellowstone Center for Resources

-The YCR researches and monitors the resources at the heart of the nation's oldest park, including geology, fisheries, vegetation, fire ecology, and bear, bison, elk, and wolf management.
+The YCR researches and monitors the park's resources, including geology, fisheries, vegetation, fire ecology, and bear, bison, elk, and wolf management.
 The cultural staff research, monitor, protect, and restore archeological sites and historic structures, and operate the park's library and museum collections.
 More…